Linerly/LinerlyBot-Discord/README.md

 ---

-# Some issues when using LinerlyBot
-- When using slash commands, it may fail the first time using it, however it will work when you try again.
-- The `quote` command will fail when using it as a slash command, it has to get the quotes somewhere on the internet, and then sending it back to you which causes delay.

----
 # Extra notes
 - Now LinerlyBot is hosted on Replit.
-- LinerlyBot now uses the Replit Database as well.
+- LinerlyBot also uses the Replit Database as well.

 ---